mulesoft-assets/template-sfdc2sieb-account-migration/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-This file holds the functional aspect of the Anypoint Template, directed by one flow responsible of conducting the business logic.
+This file holds the functional aspect of the Anypoint template, directed by one flow responsible of conducting the business logic.
-For the purpose of this particular Template the *mainFlow* just executes a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing) which handles all its logic.
+For the purpose of this particular template the *mainFlow* just executes a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing) which handles all its logic.
 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.

 ## endpoints.xml<a name="endpointsxml"/>
-This is the file where you will found the inbound and outbound sides of your integration app.
+This is the file where you will find the inbound and outbound sides of your integration app.
-This Template has only a [HTTP Connector](http://www.mulesoft.org/documentation/display/current/HTTP+Connector) as the way to trigger the use case.
+This template has only a [HTTP Connector](http://www.mulesoft.org/documentation/display/current/HTTP+Connector) as the way to trigger the use case.

 ### Inbound Flow
 **HTTP Connector** - Start Report Generation